 The three categories “Symphony,” “Contemporary,” and “Music For Future” represent the focal points of the Festival’s programming.Discover our divisions

 The central festival takes place in summer from mid-August to mid-September and offers a widely varied range of approximately 100 concerts and related events.
 Each Summer Festival features a guiding theme that runs dramaturgically through the programming.
 The Festival presents a diverse array of formats, including symphony concerts, chamber music, recitals, debuts, late night events, and much more.
-Flanking the Summer Festival are short festivals, one each in spring and fall: a spring residency featuring the Lucerne Festival Orchestra and “Lucerne Festival Forward,” which takes place in November.
+Flanking the Summer Festival are short festivals, two in spring and one in fall: a spring residency featuring the Lucerne Festival Orchestra, a Piano Fest in Mai curated by the pianist Igor Levit and “Lucerne Festival Forward,” which takes place in November.
 “Lucerne Festival Forward” is artistically and conceptually designed by musicians from the Lucerne Festival Contemporary Orchestra (LFCO).
-In May 2023, a fourth festival will be added.
-This will be a three-day Piano Festival curated by the pianist Igor Levit.
 The KKL Luzern, designed by Jean Nouvel and equally renowned for its acoustics and architecture, is Lucerne Festival’s central venue.

 Lucerne Festival is one of the world’s leading classical music festivals.
 We are committed to the highest degree of artistic quality and aim to inspire our audiences at home and abroad, from young people to the elderly.
 We make groundbreaking cross-connections between tradition and innovation and champion the emerging generation of musicians and the music of our time while at the same time safeguarding artistic and financial independence.